modehnal/GNOMETerminalAutomation/article/presentation_article.md

 I will show how to build and use ponytail in the `Full project example` section.

-Project repository is located here https://gitlab.gnome.org/ofourdan/gnome-ponytail-daemon
+The ponytail project repository is located here https://gitlab.gnome.org/ofourdan/gnome-ponytail-daemon

 ## Giving the API a structure to be used in automation - behave